Aryan-Poonacha/ultralight_llamafile/README.md

 ## Project Purpose

 This is a minimal chatbot application with all parameters, model selections, and relevant application decisions tuned such that that a tinyllama and Rocket `llamafile` model can be used to create simple conversational agents that can be deployed in low compute, low-power edge computing cases.
 This project would be ideal for deployment on a Raspberry Pi or Arduino use case.
 A Dockerized container deployment is provided to create the most lightweight docker container for the model.
+Key features include:

+* **Local Execution:**  Utilizes `llamafile` for on-device processing, enhancing privacy and minimizing latency.
+* **Multi-Model Support:** Accommodates various `llamafile` models (TinyLlama, Rocket, etc.) for flexibility.
+* **Streamlit Web Interface:**  Provides a user-friendly interface for interacting with the chatbot.
+* **Dockerized Deployment:** Simplifies deployment and ensures consistency across different environments.
+* **Optimized for Edge:** Designed for low-compute, low-power scenarios, ideal for Raspberry Pi, Arduino, and similar devices.

 ## Architecture